microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Coach/Solution-07.md

 1. Select `Email signup`.

-1. Under the `User attributes and token cliams` section, check all the boxes.
+1. Under the `User attributes and token claims` section, check all the boxes.

 1. Click `Create`.